sendsmaily/smaily-woocommerce-plugin/readme.txt

 Go to admin panel -> Settings -> Permalinks.
 Scroll to bottom and click "Save Changes" without modifing anything

-=How can I filter RSS-feed output by category and limit results?=

-You can access RSS feed by visiting ulr `store_url/smaily-rss-feed` and you can add parameters (category and limit) by appending them to url.
-For example `store_url/smaily-rss-feed?category=tshirts&limit=3`.
-Regular RSS-feed shows 50 last updated products.

 = Where I can find data-log for Cron? =

 Cron update data-log is stored in the root folder of Smaily plugin, inside "smaily-cron.txt" file.